insperatum/9.66/chapters/recitation-oct18.md

 ~~~~

 **(c)**
-My neighbour Kelsey, whose has the same kind of sprinkler, tells me that his lawn was also wet that same morning.
+My neighbour Kelsey, whose has the same kind of sprinkler, tells me that her lawn was also wet that same morning.
 What is the new posterior probability that it rained?
 ~~~~
 ~~~~